Tension

 How did we learn to become uptight?

-For some of us, it takes Cognitive Behavioural Therapy (CBT) to snap out of these terrible habits, accentuated over time, compounding with each posture, thought, and motion.
+For some of us, it takes Therapy to snap out of these terrible habits, accentuated over time, compounding with each posture, thought, and motion.

 Becoming aware of the state of your body is one way to rid yourself of the pent up muscle strain.